ashorex/HAD-CNN-Mineral-Benchmark/README.md

   - train: `[0.05, 0.23, 0.41, 0.59, 0.77]`
   - test: `[0.14, 0.32, 0.50, 0.68, 0.86]`

+## Quick start

+1. Clone this repository and create the Python environment using `environment.yml` or `requirements.txt`.
+2. Download the required raw source spectra from the public USGS Spectral Library and place them under the repository data path expected by the benchmark scripts.
+3. Run the preprocessing and benchmark-construction scripts to rebuild the humidity-aware datasets, source-file-level splits, and benchmark metadata from the public USGS source spectra.
+4. Run the matched-humidity and cross-humidity experiment pipelines to reproduce the main benchmark results reported in the manuscript.
+5. Use the evaluation and result-aggregation scripts to regenerate the main tables and figures from the manuscript and Supplementary Material.

+## Reproducibility note

+This repository does not redistribute raw USGS source spectra, pretrained checkpoints, or large cached intermediate files.
+The reported results are intended to be reproducible from the public USGS source spectra together with the scripts and benchmark settings provided in this repository.

 ## Notes

 - This starter repository intentionally excludes checkpoints, pretrained weights, large cached benchmark tables, and raw mirrored USGS source files.